Cuisine of California

-The cuisine of California reflects the diverse culture of California and is influenced largely by European American, Hispanic American (Mexican, Latin American, Spanish), East Asian and Oceanian influences (Japanese, Chinese, Korean, Filipino, Vietnamese, Thai, Hawaiian), and Western European influences (Italian, French, Portuguese), as well as the food trends and traditions of larger American cuisine.
+The cuisine of California reflects the diverse culture of California and is influenced largely by Indigenous, European American, Hispanic American (Mexican, Latin American, Spanish), East Asian and Oceanian influences (Japanese, Chinese, Korean, Filipino, Vietnamese), and Middle Eastern and Mediterranean influences, as well as the food trends and traditions of larger American cuisine.

 The main trends were influenced by a combination of Mediterranean climate, geography and geology of the region's proximity to the ocean, its movie roots in Hollywood, its technology roots in Silicon Valley and the Napa wine country, as well as its major produce production.
 California used to be part of Mexico, which influenced the state's food.

+History

+Acorns were commonly eaten by the Indigenous peoples of California.

 Local ingredients

 Fresh fruits, vegetables, and meats – many of them organic – are commonplace.
 Their prevalence is driven by the local climate, which is largely a mild Mediterranean climate, and includes a variety of microclimates, as well as health-conscious diets and lifestyles.

 In Northern California, with wine country nearby, French, Italian, and Mediterranean inspired food is prominent, as well as Asian-inspired fare.
 Many of the restaurants, cafes, bistros, and grills use ingredients sourced from local growers and farmers' markets.
 A unique sourdough-style bread has its origins in San Francisco.

 The California coast, especially the North Coast and Central Coast regions, is a source of seafood, which is a staple in the California diet.

 California produces almost all of the country's almonds, apricots, dates, figs, kiwi fruit, nectarines, olives, pistachios, prunes, and walnuts.
 It leads in the production of avocados, grapes, lemons, melons, peaches, plums, and strawberries.
 This agricultural diversity of California's Central Valley provides fresh produce in the state.
 With less than 1% of the total farmland in the US, the Central Valley produces 8% of the nation's agricultural output by value.

 Sunset, a lifestyle magazine of the West published in California, has featured recipes that have influenced the cuisine of California, including the promotion of outdoor eating.